Port Wine Stain

 port-wine stain

-A port-wine stain is a form of birthmark that appears pink at birth and tends to darken to a red or purple color as a child ages.
+A port-wine stain is among the types of vascular birthmarks that appear pink at birth and tend to darken to a red or purple color as a child ages.
 This birthmark is tokened with the name port-wine stain due to the color similarity to wine.
 Around three out of every 1,000 children have a port-wine stain at birth.

 Port-wine stains are commonly known as nevus flammeus and can appear on all areas of the body.
 Common areas include the face, scalp, neck, arms, and legs.
 These birthmarks can range in size and grow as the child grows.
 Port-wine stains are initially untextured but can develop a bumpier texture as children age.